For me, transitioning was the equivalent of committing career suicide.

 My letter to the editor was published in today’s the Province newspaper; it’s reposted below.
 I wrote it in response to a full-page feature story that appeared in Sunday’s (Nov.
-29th) edition, titled ‘There’s a revolution going on’.
+29th) edition, titled ‘There’s a revolution going on.’

-While it is true that Caitlyn Jenner’s coming out caused a 100-per-cent increase in the number of people who claim to know a transgender person (to 16 per cent from eight per cent), being aware that someone is trans does not necessarily mean you embrace and affirm them.
+While it is true that Caitlyn Jenner’s coming out caused a 100 percent increase in the number of people who claim to know a transgender person (to 16 percent from eight percent), being aware that someone is trans does not necessarily mean you embrace and affirm them.
 It simply means you know they are trans.

 Not every trans woman can afford facial hair removal, for example.
 In my case, it took 300 hours of painful electrolysis and close to $24,000 over a two-year period.
 Thankfully, I no longer had to shave.
 I was still employed at the time and was able to afford it.
-But this — never mind Jenner’s financial ability — is not the norm for the majority of trans persons.
+But this — never mind Jenner’s financial ability — is not the norm for most trans persons.

 Compared to the experience of many trans persons, I have been fortunate in other ways.
-Not only did my family embrace me and my three adult sons allow me into their lives, my friends and clients offered their ongoing support.
-At least that is how things started out with friends and clients.
-(Since then I have experienced being ghosted and have seen most of my previous friendships and business relationships grow cold.
-I tried to be the one to keep relationships alive but my efforts were not reciprocated.)
+Not only did my family embrace me, and my three adult sons allow me into their lives, my friends and clients offered their ongoing support.
+At least, that is how things started out with friends and clients.
+(Since then, I have experienced being ghosted and have seen most of my previous friendships and business relationships grow cold.
+I tried to be the one to keep relationships alive, but my efforts were not reciprocated.)

 I transitioned fairly late in life, at the age of 57 in 2008.
-I struggled for many years not knowing why I felt the way I did.
-Like many trans persons of my generation, it was not until I was almost 40 before I first heard the word “transgender.’’
+I struggled for many years, not knowing why I felt the way I did.
+Like many trans persons of my generation, it was not until I was almost 40 that I first heard the word “transgender.’’
 This word did not come into use until the late 1980s or early 1990s.
 Until then, I had “spiritualized” this internal conflict, for which I had no explanation or vocabulary.

-I first had to reconcile my faith to what the doctors told me.
+I first had to reconcile my faith with what the doctors told me.
 I didn’t want to trample over my religious faith, but I also didn’t want to park my brain on the shelf by discounting the science.
 As the devout Christian I had become in the hope of “being healed,” I struggled with incredible guilt and believed that all my internal confusion was simply an attack from the devil.

 While it seemed as if my marriage and my freelance graphic-design business were going to survive my transition, my wife asked for a divorce in 2011 and my business gradually dried up.
 Lamentably, I now find myself severely underemployed; I’m back to living with my 91-year-old mother.